letta-ai/sleep-time-compute/README.md

 Code and data accompanying the paper [Sleep-time Compute: Beyond Inference Scaling at Test-time](https://arxiv.org/abs/2504.13171) from Letta and UC Berkeley.

 > [!NOTE]
-> This repo contains code to reproduce the emperical AIME/GSM results in the Sleep-time Compute **research paper**.
->
-> If you are interested in building agents that use sleep-time compute, view the official [sleep-time agents developer docs](https://docs.letta.com/guides/agents/sleep-time-agents).
+> This repo contains code to reproduce the empirical AIME/GSM results in the Sleep-time Compute **research paper**.
+If you are interested in building agents that use sleep-time compute, view the official [sleep-time agents developer docs](https://docs.letta.com/guides/agents/sleep-time-agents).

 Useful links:
 * [arXiv paper](https://arxiv.org/abs/2504.13171)